amicha23/Search-Engine/README.md

 # Search Engine

 ## Goal
-Implement a document ranking search engine using a TF-IDF (term frequency- inverse document frequency) algorithm.
+Implement a document ranking search engine using a TF-IDF (term frequency-inverse document frequency) algorithm.

 The TF-IDF algorithm consists of two main computations.